35percent/oldblog/_posts/2021-01-16-affordable-housing-monitoring-15000-homes.md

 ![](http://35percent.org/img/audit_extract.png)

 More importantly, in over two thirds of the schemes, the audit shows that the Council still doesn’t know who the housing association is and whether any affordable housing has been provided at all.

+In cases where the housing association has responded confirming the tenure and number of homes provided they clear don't match with the requirements of the planning consent.

 For example, phase 1 of the Aylesbury estate is listed as being let by L&Q at affordable rent (i.e. up to 80% market rent) but the s106 agreement for this scheme requires social rent.